oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Informative:**

-PUBWOS packets may be broadcast or unicast.
+PUBWOS packets may be Multicast or Unicast.

 ### 4.3.2 QoS 0: At most once delivery